Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_apiservices.md

 ```

-## Retrieve details of a specific API Service
+## Retrieve details of a specific API service

 Get the details of a specific API service in an environment by providing the environment name and the API service name: